moonad-dotnet/moonad/README.md

 ### A Note on Null Reference Types

-Since our main goal is to protect the user from the infamous `NullReferenceException` we strongly recommend the use of [Nullable Reference Types](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/nullable-reference-types) on any project which uses this lib.
+Since our main goal is to protect the user from `NullReferenceException` we strongly recommend the use of [Nullable Reference Types](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/nullable-reference-types) on any project which uses this lib.

 ## The Monads